SoroushJamali/bispectral-analysis-using-Python-/README.md

 in line 1 :

-Bicc is the avvrage value of Bic
+Bicc is the average value of Bic

 In line 2: